Conceptual

 • Enable Attack Challenge Mode to challenge all visitors to your site.
 This is a temporary measure and provides another layer of security to ensure all traffic to your site is legitimate

-• Enterprise teams can set up IP Blocking to block specific IP addresses from accessing their projects.
+• You can set up IP Blocking to block specific IP addresses from accessing your projects.
 Enterprise teams can also receive dedicated DDoS support

 • You can also use Edge Middleware to block requests based on specific criteria or to implement rate limiting.